 A three months cooling off period

 A five months cooling off period

 During “cooling-off” periods, we will restrict your account with the Delaware Park Online brand only.
 Such restriction will be immediately enforced and irrevocable.
-Your blocked account with Delaware Park Online will re-open automatically at the end of such cooling-off period.
+Your blocked account with Delaware Park Online will re-open automatically at the end of your cooling-off period.